lvguowei/lvguowei-website/content/post/android-custom-view-102-5.md

 Now we can use the `objectAnimtor` to animate the property `progress` in the view.

 {{< highlight java>}}
 ObjectAnimator animator = ObjectAnimator.ofFloat(view, "progress", 0, 65);
     animator.setDuration(1000);
     animator.setInterpolator(new FastOutSlowInInterpolator());
     animator.start();
 {{< /highlight >}}

+The object animator here will automatically call `setProgress()` to set the progress, and `getProgress()` to get its initial value.
+So if your property is XXX, then in your custom view, you have to define `setXXX()` and `getXXX()` methods.
+Also be careful that in `setXXX()` you have to manually update the view by calling `invalidate()`.

+## Interpolator

+> An interpolator defines the rate of change of an animation.
+This allows the basic animation effects (alpha, scale, translate, rotate) to be accelerated, decelerated, repeated, etc.

+Let's explore different types of interpolator that Android provides.

+# AccelerateDecelerateInterpolator

+> An interpolator where the rate of change starts and ends slowly but accelerates through the middle.

+This is the default interpolator, and also probably the most natural in the physical world.
+This should work for you most of the time.

+{{< img-post "/img" "acdcinterpolator.gif" "" "center" >}}

+# LinearInterpolator

+> An interpolator where the rate of change is constant

+# AccelerateInterpolator

+> An interpolator where the rate of change starts out slowly and then accelerates.

+This is a perfect choice if you want to simulate the effect of a rocket taking off.

+{{< img-post "/img" "acinterpolator.gif" "" "center" >}}

+# DecelerateInterpolator

+> An interpolator where the rate of change starts out quickly and then decelerates.

+This is the opposite of `AccelerateInterpolator`, it is useful when you want to show something flies into the screen.

+# AnticipateInterpolator

+> An interpolator where the change starts backward then flings forward.

+{{< img-post "/img" "antiinterpolator.gif" "" "center" >}}

+# OvershootInterpolator

+> An interpolator where the change flings forward and overshoots the last value then comes back.

+{{< img-post "/img" "overinterpolator.gif" "" "center" >}}

+# AnticipateOvershootInterpolator

+> An interpolator where the change starts backward then flings forward and overshoots the target value and finally goes back to the final value.

+This is the combination of `AnticipateInterpolator` and `OvershootInterpolator`.

+# BounceInterpolator

+> An interpolator where the change bounces at the end.

+{{< img-post "/img" "bounceinterpolator.gif" "" "center" >}}